Term 1 Week 8, 2025

 MEDICATION

-If your child is currently taking medication at school, parents are now required to complete the Medication Permission form available through the Compass app.
+If your child is currently taking medication at school, parents are now required to complete the Medication permission form available through the Compass app.

 ABSENCES